To draw one straight line segment at a time, use the Line tool.

 Use an imported bitmap as a fill when painting with the Brush tool.
 See Break apart groups and objects.

-If you have a Wacom pressure-sensitive tablet connected to your computer, vary the width and angle of the brush stroke by using the Brush tool Pressure and Tilt modifiers, and varying pressure on the stylus.
+If you have a Wacom pressure-sensitive tablet connected to your computer, vary the width and angle of the brush stroke.
+This can be achieved by using the Brush tool Pressure and Tilt modifiers, and varying pressure on the stylus.

 The Pressure modifier varies the width of brush strokes when you vary the pressure on the stylus.
 The Tilt modifier varies the angle of brush strokes when you vary the angle of the stylus on the tablet.
 The Tilt modifier measures the angle between the top (eraser) end of the stylus and the top (north) edge of the tablet.
 For example, if you hold the pen vertically against the tablet, the Tilt is 90.
 The Pressure and Tilt modifiers are both fully supported for the eraser function of the stylus.